f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

 ------------------------------

-In addtion to syslog, and SNMP, F5OS supports Open Telemetry (Otel) to export analytics and logs to external management platforms.
+In addition to syslog, and SNMP, F5OS supports Open Telemetry (Otel) to export analytics and logs to external management platforms.
 OpenTelemetry streamlines observability in distributed systems through standardized APIs, libraries, and tools for collecting telemetry data, including traces, metrics, and logs.

 F5OS OpenTelemetry enables the efficient collection of streaming metrics and logs in a structured format from the F5OS product to display in your observability platform.
 The F5OS supports gRPC endpoints and each OpenTelemetry Line Protocol (OTLP) endpoint is provided with the ability to toggle instrument-based filtering.